 I still miss Google Play Music.

 .md files.
-I used to extensively use Google Keep and Microsoft OneNote, and before it went downhill, Evernote.
+I used to use Apple Notes, Google Keep, Microsoft OneNote, and before it went downhill, Evernote.

 NetNewsWire is my reader on Mac and iPhone.